Midwives College of Utah — Admission Snapshot 2026

 Adjust the sliders to see how every decimal point affects your outcome.

-Calculated via College Portal’s Human-Intelligence (HI) Methodology & Editorial Standards.
+Calculated via College Portal's Human-Intelligence (HI) Methodology & Editorial Standards.
+Verified by Sohaib Ahmad Khan.

 Midwives College of Utah Test Requirements

 In this competitive environment, standardized scores are no longer elective; they serve as a critical standardized benchmark to validate high school GPA and course rigor.
-Applicants should aim for scores within or above the middle 50% range of the 2025 admitted class to remain viable in the Holistic Review process.
+Applicants should aim for scores within or above the middle 50% range of the 2026 admitted class to remain viable in the Holistic Review process.
 At institutions that remain test-optional, submitting a high-percentile score is still the primary strategy for securing merit-based scholarships and distinguishing one's profile in a high-volume applicant pool.

 Midwives College of Utah Profile

-Name: Midwives College of Utah
+Is a Midwives College of Utah Degree Worth It?

 How much does a degree from Midwives College of Utah Cost?

-51.61% of the students are receiving Pell Grant and 59.86 percent are receiving Federal Grants.
+51.6% of the students are receiving Pell Grant and 59.9 percent are receiving Federal Grants.
 So it is a better choice to go to Midwives College of Utah and apply for PELL or federal loan grants.

 At Midwives College of Utah, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Midwives College of Utah as your choice in the form.